Point processes with event time uncertainty: Introduction

-\paragraph{Uncertainty quantification in point process.} Rich literature exists for the uncertainty quantification on the model selection or the model parameter estimation.
-Wang et al. \cite{wang2020uncertainty} quantify the uncertainty of the MLE of the multivariate Hawkes process.
-Dubey et al. \cite{dubey2021bayesian} use Bayesian neural networks to model the events uncertainty by the posterior distribution of the model parameters.
-Osama et al. \cite{osama2019prediction} infer the confidence intervals for the intensity functions of the spatial point process.
-Yang et al. \cite{yang2015predicting} assess the model selection uncertainty using the spatial point process with an application to wildfire occurrences.
-Theses works study the model parameter uncertainty instead of the event time uncertainty, which is the focus of our work.
+\paragraph{Uncertainty of observations in point processes.} There have been works on uncertainty quantification for model parameters of parametric Hawkes models.
+Wang et al. \cite{wang2020uncertainty} quantify uncertainty in MLE estimation for multivariate Hawkes processes.
+Dubey et al. \cite{dubey2021bayesian} use Bayesian neural networks to model event uncertainty via posterior distributions over model parameters.
+Osama et al. \cite{osama2019prediction} infer confidence intervals for the intensity functions of spatial point processes.
+Yang et al. \cite{yang2015predicting} assess model selection uncertainty using spatial point processes with applications to wildfire occurrences.
+These works primarily address uncertainty in model parameters rather than in the event times themselves, which is the focus of our work.